-Goal #1 - Upon completion, the DIP graduate will be qualified and prepared for a variety of career opportunities in the field of Dietetics.
+Goal #1 - Upon completion, the DIP graduates will be prepared as competent entry-level dietitians.

 Objective 1: At least 80% of interns complete program requirements within 13.5 months (150% of planned program length).

 Objective 2: The program's one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.